Photo credit: Thadah

 Mint is the most refreshing summer herb and lends itself well to so many uses.
-There are the drinks: pour boiling water over the whole bunch to make a jug of calming, digestive tea (same directions as for tulsi, above).
+There are the drinks: pour boiling water over the whole bunch to make a jug of calming, digestive tea.
 Add sprigs to lemonade or iced tea or make a mojito or other minty cocktail or mocktail.
 And then there are all the culinary uses: chop or tear mint leaves and add them by the fistful to a cucumber tomato salad, a roasted eggplant and pepper salad with feta, or sprinkled over shakshuka at the end of cooking (see recipe below).
 And there's always real mint chip ice cream.
 Mmmm.

 STORAGE: Store mint in an unopened bag in your fridge for several days.
 To keep it most fresh, wrap the bunch of mint in a dry paper towel before placing in the plastic bag.
 You can also store mint in a jar of water on your counter.